luca020400/key_remapper/README.md

-# Keyboard Remapper
+# Key Remapper

-A utility for remapping keyboard keys using systemd's hardware database (hwdb).
+A utility for remapping key events using systemd's hardware database (hwdb).

 # Example Usage